 - Lions Den

 - Dstrkt 5

 - Barrio Loco / Diss-Order Alley

 - East Sector 6

 There are some other campsites too which need to be booked and paid for in advance.
 There are the Camp Skylark and the Boomtown Springs VIP campsites.
-As well as some reserved and pre-pitched campsites.
-These may be covered off in a future blog post, so check back.
+You can find some more info about them in the Source ticket buyer guide.
+There is also camper van, accessible and pre-pitched campsites available.

 Source didn’t review the official “quiet” or “family” campsites, as these have very limited space.
 These are for the select people who need to camp there, and generally include families with small children.